jeremiak/jeremiak.com/_posts/2023-01-03-year-in-soil-moisture.md

 ---
 title: How to turn a directory full of images into an animated GIF
-description: I used <code>convert</code> and a git scraper to look at 2022's soil moisture
+description: I used ImageMagick and a git scraper to look at 2022's soil moisture
 ---

 It's been raining a lot here in Sacramento and soil moisture is something people are talking to each other about.
 It's weird.
 And wet.